ssvlabs/ssv/docs/specs/NETWORKING.md

 #### Connection Filters

 Connection filters are executed upon new connection. \
-Filters calculates the connection score of the new peer, and can terminate the connection if score is low.
+Filters calculates the connection score of the new peer, and will terminate the connection if score is low.
+In addition, it will mark the peer as pruned so connection gater will decline it in early stage, before the connection is processed by filters.

 #### Connection Gating

-Connection Gating allows to safeguard against bad/pruned peers.
+Connection Gating allows to safeguard against bad/pruned peers that tries to connect multiple times.
 Inbound and outbound connections are intercepted and being checked before other components process the connection.

 See libp2p's [ConnectionGater](https://github.com/libp2p/go-libp2p-core/blob/master/connmgr/gater.go) interface for more info.